 To show that we have obligations to future generations will require that we respond to such difficulties and show that in spite of the difference between actual and future persons, we can specify, within limits, the ways in which our lives should be lived to minimize their suffering.

-“The Midnight Sun” introduces another philosophical problem, the problem Samuel Scheffler explains as making sense of our desire that there be future generations, that the meaningfulness of our lives is caught up with our hope and expectations for the “afterlife,” where that term doesn’t refer to a heavenly existence, but to the earthly existence of regular folks after our death.
+“The Midnight Sun” introduces another philosophical problem, the problem Scheffler (2016) explains as making sense of our desire that there be future generations, that the meaningfulness of our lives is caught up with our hope and expectations for the “afterlife,” where that term doesn’t refer to a heavenly existence, but to the continued earthly existence of regular folks after our death.
 In “The Midnight Sun” we see suffering and pain, but the most disturbing feature of the lives of Norma and her fellow sufferers may well be the palpable sense that this is the end Tom Lehrer described.
 And it isn’t funny.

 Annette C. Baier, “For the Sake of Future Generations” in Annette C. Baier, Reflections on How We Live (Oxford University Press, 2010)